Herman Phleger: Personal life

-Herman died no November 21, 1984, at his Mountain Meadow home.
+Herman died on November 21, 1984, at his Mountain Meadow home.
 He was 94 years old.

-Political Views
+Political views

 Herman was a lifelong Republican.
-He was particularly opposed to increasing executive power, saying in 1977 “today we do have an imperial presidency.
-The power of the president is so much greater than the Constitution ever contemplated that sometimes I worry about what may take place in the future.”
+He was particularly opposed to increasing executive power, saying in 1977 "today we do have an imperial presidency.
+The power of the president is so much greater than the Constitution ever contemplated that sometimes I worry about what may take place in the future."

 During World War II, Herman opposed the policy of Japanese internment.

-Herman expressed reservations about the Vietnam War, calling its legal basis “very shaky.”
-He later remarked that “few in government realized that the Vietnam War was a civil war and while the Communists were helping one of the sides, Communism was not the issue.
+Herman expressed reservations about the Vietnam War, calling its legal basis "very shaky."
+He later remarked that "few in government realized that the Vietnam War was a civil war and while the Communists were helping one of the sides, Communism was not the issue.
 The issue was the reunification of Vietnam and who would run the reunified country.
-That never seemed to penetrate their minds.”
-Ultimately, he “believe[d] our military intervention in Vietnam was planned as a step in the establishment of a permanent American military presence in Southeast Asia.”
+That never seemed to penetrate their minds."
+Ultimately, he "believe[d] our military intervention in Vietnam was planned as a step in the establishment of a permanent American military presence in Southeast Asia."

-During the Cold War, he supported normalization of relations with Russia, stating “If we could get a free flow of ideas, newspapers and people between our countries, it would be a big help in our quest for peace.”
+During the Cold War, he supported normalization of relations with Russia, stating "If we could get a free flow of ideas, newspapers and people between our countries, it would be a big help in our quest for peace."